-In a way, it’s like the letters for S.H.A.Z.A.M each give a trait, ability, or power to Shazam, who, he, himself is Billy Batson.
-Shazam is nothing like Solomon, Hercules, Atlas, Zeus, Achilles, and Mercury but his make up is.
+In a way, it’s like the letters for S.H.A.Z.A.M each gives a trait, ability, or power to Shazam, who, he, himself is Billy Batson.
+Shazam is nothing like Solomon, Hercules, Atlas, Zeus, Achilles, and Mercury but his makeup is.
 At the same time, Billy and Shazam while similar are different as well.
 To me, that is how a lot of creativity is.

 What are some of your influences?
 How did they inform Agent Kirby and how is The Agent different from them?